How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
-Various options are available for each chart that allow you to further customize their look.
+WordPress Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+Various options are available for each chart that let you customize their settings.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your visitors can see your charts and graphs on their mobile browsers without requiring the installation of any additional plugins.
+Your site visitors can see your charts and graphs on their mobile devices without having to install any additional plugins.

 Activate the plugin after installing it …

-You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library from the dashboard menu …
+You can get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from the main menu …

 This brings up the plugin’s Visualizer Library settings …